download13/react-updater-component/README.md

 				return state;
 		}
 	},
+	// Called before the component unmounts
 	onUnmount({state}) {
 		clearTimeout(state.interval);
 	}
 });
 ```

+There is also an `onPropsChange` notifier that works exactly like `onMount` and `onUnmount`.

 If you need further documentation just read the [source code](index.es6.js).
 It's shorter than this README.